 speaker

 Analyst, Deutsche Bank

-Okay, right.
-And the last one here is collections, you know, looking at the DSOs, those sort of, you know, continue to sort of get better, but they're still sort of elevated levels.
-I guess, you know, when you look at the aging of the buckets within those receivables, are there any areas there that could be a risk for taking charges or are collections continuing to improve across the board and ensure there's no risk of collections at this point, looking at your receivables?
+Okay, great.
+And the last one here is collections, you know, looking at the DSOs. those sort of continue to get better, but they're still sort of elevated levels.
+I guess when you look at the aging of the buckets within those receivables, are there any areas there that could be at risk for taking charges, or are collections continuing to improve across the board and ensure there's no risk of collections at this point looking at your receivables?

+speaker